rikyoz/bit7z/README.md

 ### Building from source and manually linking

-The wiki provides instructions on how to [build](https://github.com/rikyoz/bit7z/wiki/Building-the-library) the library from the source code and how to [manually link](https://github.com/rikyoz/bit7z/wiki/Installing-the-library#manually-linking) it into your project.
+The wiki provides instructions on how to [build](https://github.com/rikyoz/bit7z/wiki/Building-the-library) the library from the source code and [manually link](https://github.com/rikyoz/bit7z/wiki/Installing-the-library#manually-linking) it into your project.

 ## ⚙️ Configuration